 All researchers with research time allocation are expected to use these hours for research activities.
 At NMIT we have the expectation for each researcher to:

-keep an up-to-date research plan (see overview of Research Plans below)
+keep an up-to-date research plan,

 Our degree courses include meaningful industry-focused research projects as an educational tool, which directly links our research efforts and our educational provision.